Menerbes tourism & sightseeing

 Visit Menerbes (Provence, France)

-Menerbes is one of the famous 'perched villages' of Provence, and is a medieval village spread out along a hilltop in the centre of the Luberon region, 12 kilometres to the east of Cavaillon and in the Vaucluse department of Provence.
+One of the famous 'perched villages' of Provence, Menerbes is a medieval village spread out along a hilltop in the centre of the Luberon region, 12 kilometres to the east of Cavaillon and in the Vaucluse department of Provence.
 Menerbes is also listed as one of the 'most beautiful villages of France'.

 The village of Menerbes has long attracted artists - Nicolas de Stael, was one artist who lived here, and Picasso stopped here with Dora Maar.
 But the village is better known for a more recent resident, Peter Mayle, who wrote his 'Year in Provence' books while living in the village.
 Peter Mayle has moved on but the visitors remain...although the numbers have reduced since the book was first released and Menerbes was often deluged with visitors - the old town is often rather quiet now.

 These books undoubtedly brought fame and repute to the villages of the Petit Luberon and Menerbes in particular, and deservedly so - and while much of the renovation in the village has perhaps happened since the time the books were written, it remains a lovely little place to visit with plenty of small undiscovered corners.